gurdeep-ninja/Console-Finances/README.md

 This tool analyses the financial records of a company.
 The financial records are composed of an array of records that include the month and corresponding profit & loss for that month.

-This app will calculate the following:
+This app will calculate & display the following in the browser console:

 * The total number of months included in the dataset (Total Months).
 * The net total amount of Profit/Losses over the entire period (Total).